 Once you have factored in the course content and shortlisted the training providers, the next step is to evaluate their credibility.
 So, How do you evaluate the credibility of a training provider?

 - or can you decide based on a friend’s recommendations?

 - or would you decide based on Internet feedback?

 - or should you decide based on the “Authorized Training provider” status

 In my view, no single factor is dominant in this case.
 All these factors should be considered in shortlisting a training provider.

 Let me help you with some scenarios:

-A company is known because lot of people like it or is it known because it is visible everywhere?
+A company is known because a lot of people like it or is it known because it is visible everywhere?
 Many brands are well known because they spend a lot of money on advertising and are visible everywhere?

-Most of the training providers should have class recordings available on their Youtube channel or website itself.
+Most of the training providers should have class recordings available on their Youtube channel or the website itself.
 If you feel comfortable listening to these, it’s a big YES.

 However, be careful, don’t just decide on the basis of one video as that could be the best one and only one.